actinia-org/actinia-gdi/actinia-module.md

 A parameter will only be added to the `returns` section if it contains the property `gisprompt.@age` and only if that value equals `'new'`.
 In all other cases, the parameter will be added to the `parameters` section.

+* the importer and exporter modules have additional attributes (import_descr / export)

+#### Importer and exporter
+These are neiher fully grass-modules nor fully actinia-modules.
+They need to be added to GRASS GIS with g.extension (originally for ace usage) but are extended by actinia-gdi.
+The GRASS interface description does not describe import_descr and export as seen in API docs, so this is extended.
+It is possible to extend all GRASS modules by importer/exporter attributes if applicable (e.g. output of v.buffer can directly be exported with "export" attribute inside module)